 Pass Masters Exam

 All candidates for the Plan II master’s degrees must pass a master’s examination.
 The examination, drawn from the major field and from minor or related fields as appropriate, may be written, oral or both, depending upon the requirements of the graduate unit.
+An Announcement of Examination form should be submitted at least two weeks prior to the Master's Exam.

 The examination is conducted by a committee of a minimum of three members approved for committee service.
 Two members must be in Category 1 or 3; the chair of the committee must be in Category 1, 3, or 5 if within the student’s major; one member must be from Category 1; and no more than one voting member can be in Category 4 (see Faculty Approval section).